ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 ### ISO Provisioning

-{{ site.data.product.title }} also allows ISO provisioning from Red Hat Virtualization Manager datastores.
+{{ site.data.product.title_short }} also allows ISO provisioning from Red Hat Virtualization Manager datastores.
 To use this feature, you will need to do the following before creating a provision request.

 1. Add the **ISO Datastore**.
 The Red Hat Virtualization Manager system must have already been discovered or added into the VMDB.
 For more information, see [Adding a Red Hat Enterprise Virtualization Manager Provider](../managing_providers/index.html#adding-a-red-hat-virtualization-provider) in *Managing Providers*.